ayengec/AXI4_Lite_RISCV_core/README.md

 - CSR / interrupt support
 - a proper bus-functional memory model

-##Will develope a UVM TB constrained-random verification by using my own AXI4-Lite VIP which is on my github.

 ---
+##My Future work: Will develop a UVM TB constrained-random verification by using my own AXI4-Lite VIP which is on my github.